Personal Jesus: Critical reception

 David Giles from Music Week wrote: "Their first release for over two years, and hardly a radical style departure.
 Stark and foreboding, and still employing the distinctive technique of vocal harmonies an octave apart.
 Strong enough to go top five, but fast losing ground to the Belgium beat experimentalists."
+Stuart Maconie of the New Musical Express magazine wrote that Depeche Mode were "the most subversive singles band of the decade ... [who] make criminally brilliant pop records about God, death, crazy sex and alienation" and called the song "a hit".